WongSaang/chatgpt-ui/docs/guide/quick-start.md

 - username: **admin**
 - password: **password**

-Before starting a chat, you need to add an OpenAI API key.
+~~Before starting a chat, you need to add an OpenAI API key.
 In the management panel, in the "Settings" section, there is a record named `openai_api_key`.
-Set the value to your API key.
+Set the value to your API key.~~

+In the latest version, a separate API Key management has been added to the admin panel, located under "Provider/Api keys".
+You can add multiple API Keys here, and the backend program will track the usage of each key's token and balance the usage based on token usage. **To enable this feature, you need to delete the previous "openai_api_key" setting.**

 Now you can access the client at `http(s)://your.domain` or `http://123.123.123.123` to start chatting.